Europe’s up-and-coming tech hubs—and how to hire in them

 Competitive advantages of expanding to emerging markets

-Hiring in an up-and-coming tech hub isn’t just about filling roles—it’s about future-proofing your team and gaining a strategic advantage.
+What's the real advantage of hiring in emerging tech hubs?
+You're getting first access to skilled talent before everyone else discovers these markets.
 As traditional tech centers become increasingly competitive, companies that expand their hiring horizons can secure top talent before the market catches up.

 By being an early mover in these emerging tech ecosystems, you can unlock benefits such as:

-• A larger talent pool: Less competition means access to highly skilled individuals with unique perspectives and experiences.
+• A larger talent pool: Less competition means access to a global talent pool of highly skilled individuals.
+With an estimated 281 million international migrants worldwide, companies that hire globally can tap into unique perspectives and experiences.

 • Diversity and innovation: Hiring from new regions expands workforce diversity (both in experience and ways of thinking) and fosters innovation.

-• Potential cost benefits: Many of these locations offer more affordable hiring options compared to traditional tech hubs.
+• Potential cost benefits: Many of these locations offer more affordable hiring options compared to traditional tech hubs where the median annual wage for tech occupations was $105,990 in May 2024.

 • Access to niche skills: Different regions may have specialized talent trained in specific technologies or industries.